2024 International Conference Agenda

 Receiving one of AURP’s Awards of Excellence is the greatest honor bestowed at our conference each year.
 These awards recognize achievements, cutting-edge and innovative park companies and exceptional community leaders who are lumineers and blazing trails within our innovation ecosystem.

-Awards of Excellence: Outstanding Research Park or Innovation District • Emerging Research Park or Innovation District • Career Achievement • Innovation • Vision • Leadership • Rising Star
+Awards of Excellence: Outstanding Research Park or Innovation District • Career Achievement • Innovation • Leadership

 Evening